 Extra MSA are one of the newest of Britain's motorway service area providers.
-Unusually, run their service areas like a shopping centres, letting units out rather than franchising them.
-In the past this had created an usual line-up of brands but now it tends to be a mix-up of the most popular names.
+Unusually, run their service areas like a shopping centres, leasing units rather than running them as franchises.
+In the past this had created an usual line-up of brands but now it tends to be a mix-up of the most popular names, run largely by other operators.
 It's like a 'best of' compilation album.

 In March 2020, Extra described their business as "umbrella branded services", as a way of explaining that their facilities are dependent on decisions made by other operators.
 At this time they opened their newest, state-of-the-art service area at Leeds.

 With an estate of new-build service areas all of a similar design, Extra are the only operator to have all of their service areas located off a junction.
 They have been attracted to some of the busiest corners of the motorway network, leading to some of the biggest and busiest service areas.
 Each one has a glass-fronted building, often with a south-facing courtyard.

 Extra came about after the government deregulated motorway services in the 1990s in order to encourage more competition.